tommorris/dbpedia-tests/README.markdown

 ## SPARQL testing

 Testing dbpedia is easy!
 You simply use the SPARQL ASK query.
 Then you specify in the filename whether or not it should evaluate as true or false.
-The file name should either end with _true.sparql or _false.sparql and contain no other queries except an ASK query.
+The file name should either end with \_true.sparql or \_false.sparql and contain no other queries except an ASK query.

-# To-do

-- Write a test-harness (currently planning to write a Python or Ruby script that uses curl to post the query to dbpedia.org/sparql and parse back the JSON response.
-- Write tests
+# Running tests

-- ???
-- PROFIT
+You need to have Ruby 1.8.6+ installed, as well as the Curl library and the Curb gem (Ruby bindings for Curl).
+Just run test.rb and watch the results come flowing in.